 We are a small, long-established, Anglican church in Forest Gate, Newham.

-In this area of great belief in other faiths, our parish should strive to be a beacon of Christianity where Christians can continue to reflect the beauty of holiness in their witness and ministry, serving God in welcoming and inclusive ways to all irrespective of their cultural background.
+In this area of many faiths and rich multi-culturalism, our church seeks to be a beacon of Christianity that reflects the beauty of holiness in its witness and ministry, serving God in welcoming and inclusive ways to all, irrespective of their cultural background.

 The building is in a busy residential road virtually equidistant between two extremely busy shopping areas.
-It operates as a church and community centre in a converted old vicarage which replaced a traditional Victorian church building which was no longer deemed viable.
-It was dedicated in 1988 and subsequently remodelled in 1995 to improve accessibility.
+It operates as a church and community centre in a converted old vicarage which replaced a traditional Victorian church building which was no longer viable.
+The current building was dedicated in 1988 and subsequently remodelled in 1995 to improve accessibility.

 To the rear of the Church is a small garden of remembrance.
-At the front is an area used by the Pre-school for outdoor play and a small open garden, mostly laid to gravel.
+At the front is an area for outdoor play and a small open garden, mostly laid to gravel.